-The Health Department also tests private water systems (homes and businesses) primarily when the homes are being sold or when a private homeowner requests a bacteria test be performed.
+The Environmental Health Unit also tests private water systems (homes and businesses) primarily when the properties are being sold or when a private homeowner requests a bacteria test be performed.

 Public Water Testing

-The Health Department routinely tests public bathing beach water, lakes, pond and streams for a safe level of the Total Coliform and E. Coli bacteria.
+The Environmental Health Unit routinely tests public bathing beach water, lakes, pond and streams for a safe level of the total coliform and E. coli bacteria.

 Water test results will be available within 48 hours of sample submission.

-Total Coliform and E. Coli bacteria is a group of bacteria that lives in the intestinal tract of all warm blooded animals (birds, cats, dogs, humans, etc.) Since this bacteria lives in humans naturally, this alone usually will not make people ill.
-However, the presence of this bacteria in water indicates that the water has been in contact with fecal matter and the many viruses and bacteria that can cause illness.
+Coliform bacteria are a group of bacteria that live in the digestive tract of all warm blooded animals (birds, cats, dogs, humans, etc.) and are used as indicator bacteria.
+Most coliform do not usually make people ill, since the bacteria naturally live in humans.
+However, the presence these bacteria in water indicates that the water may have been in contact with fecal matter and the many viruses and bacteria that can cause illness.

 $20 per sample includes a sample bottle and test results; sample collected by an individual and brought to Mayville